farazsth98/farazsth98.github.io/_posts/2019-12-13-starctf-oob-v8-indepth.markdown

 0x7be69511d78:	0x000007be69511d39	0x0000000400000000

-Right now, if we place a fake object at 0x7be69511d48, we can control the value at 0x7be69511d58, which would be the fake object's elements pointer.
-This only works because we set the Map to be that of a float array.
+Right now, if we place a fake object at 0x7be69511d48, we can control the value at 0x7be69511d58 (index 2 of crafted_arr), which would be the fake object's elements pointer.
+This only works because we set the Map to be that of a float array (index 0 of crafted_arr).
 A different object map would not work here as it may not treat the value at 0x7be69511d58 as the elements pointer.

 d8> var fake = fakeobj(addrof(crafted_arr)-0x20n);
 undefined